 Ben Hecht

 “The job of turning good writers into movie hacks is the producer’s chief task.”
-Ben Hecht

 Screenwriter Ben Hecht was born in 1894 just as moving pictures were being invented.
 Before he died in 1964 he worked on 70+ films and wrote many plays and books.
 He was the first screenwriter to ever win an Academy Award for Best Writing, Original Story.
-He is considered one of the greatest screenwriters in the history of motion pictures.
+He’s considered one of the greatest screenwriters in the history of motion pictures.

 Hecht was born in New York City and spent time on the lower east side before moving to Racine, Wisconsin. where his mother worked in downtown Racine.
 For those keeping score, Racine is not far from Kenosha, WI where Orson Welles was born.